↑

 • I prefer adding curd as lemon juice gives a after flavour.

-• If you are adding lemon juice add 2 tbsp.
+• If you are adding lemon juice add 2 tablespoon.

 • You can add a pinch of cardamom powder for extra flavour.